Morphisms of CohFT algebras and quantization of the Kirwan map: Global description of boundary divisors

-In this section we give an explicit criterion for a divisor $D$ of the form \eqref{coeff} to be Cartier.
-It is easy to see from the local description of the moduli space given below that any divisor of type I is Cartier, so it suffices to consider divisors of type II.
-To describe the answer, let $I = \{1,\ldots,n \}$, $\Par(I)$ the set of {\em non-trivial} partitions of $I$, and $\PP(I)$ the power set of {\em non-empty} proper subsets of $I$.
+In this section we give a criterion for a boundary divisor in the moduli space of scaled lines $\ol{M}_{n,1}(\bA)$ to be Cartier.
+By the local description of the moduli space in Section \ref{local}, any divisor of type I is Cartier, so it suffices to consider divisors of type II.
+To describe the answer, let $I = \{1,\ldots,n \}$, $\Par(I)$ the set of {\em non-trivial} partitions of $I$, and $\PP(I)$ the power set of {\em non-empty} subsets of $I$.
 We identify the set of prime Weil boundary divisors of type I with the subset of elements of $\PP(I)$ of size at least two, and the prime Weil boundary divisors of type II with $\Par(I)$.
-Thus in particular the space of Weil boundary divisors becomes identified with $\Z[\Par(I)]$, by the map
+Thus in particular the space of Weil boundary divisors of type II becomes identified with $\Z^{\Par(I)}$, by the map

 Let $Z(I)$ denote the natural incidence relation,